Happitack/hire-me/README.md

 # Famly Nursery Application

 ## Description
+*This application was created for a job interview, with a 6 hour work limit.*

 The Famly Nursery Application is designed to manage the attendance and activities of children in a nursery.
 It allows staff to easily check children in and out, view their attendance status, and interact with the Famly API for up-to-date information

 ## Setup / Installation